Dirichlet forms on unconstrained Sierpinski carpets: An extension algorithm and its application to (B)

 \section{An extension algorithm and its application to \textbf{(B)}}

-The essential difficulty of \textbf{(B)} for $\USC$ is caused by the unconstrained style of neighbourhood $\mathcal{N}_w$, $w\in W_*$, which may be of infinitely many different types.
+The essential difficulty of \textbf{(B)} for $\USC$ is caused by the unconstrained style of neighbourhoods $\mathcal{N}_w$, $w\in W_*$, which may be of infinitely many different patterns.
 Recall that in \cite{KZ}, the slightly different condition \textbf{(B2)} there is verified by the ``Knight moves'' method due to Barlow and Bass \cite{BB} for a limited range of local symmetric fractals including the classical Sierpinski carpets.
-However, there are very limited results about slide moves and corner moves in the $\USC$ setting, when the process travels near the intersection of cells.
+However, there are very limited results about slide moves and corner moves in the $\USC$ setting, when the process travels near $\partial_0K$.
 Also, we can not construct functions of controllable energy simply by only using symmetry as before.

 We will take two steps to overcome the difficulty.
 The argument will be purely analytic.

 Firstly, we will provide a lower bound estimate of $R_n(W_{n,2},W_{n,4})$ in terms of $\sigma_n$, i.e. $R_n(W_{n,2}, W_{n,4})\geq C\cdot N^{-n}\sigma_n$ for some $C>0$ independent of $n$.
 We will take advantage of the strongly recurrent setting in this step.
 This will be done in Lemma \ref{lemma48}.